anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter02.rst

      - The Platform must ensure that the Monitoring systems are never starved of resources and must activate alarms when resource utilisation exceeds a configurable threshold.
-     - :ref:`ref_arch/openstack/chapters/chapter06: monitoring and security
+     - :ref:`ref_arch/openstack/chapters/chapter06:monitoring and security
        audit`
    * - sec.mon.017
      - Audit
      - The Platform must audit systems for any missing security patches and take appropriate actions.
-     - :ref:`ref_arch/openstack/chapters/chapter06: patches`
+     - :ref:`ref_arch/openstack/chapters/chapter06:patches`
    * - sec.mon.018
      - Monitoring
      - The Platform, starting from initialisation, must collect and analyse logs to identify security events, and store these events in an external system.
-     - :ref:`ref_arch/openstack/chapters/chapter06: where to log`
+     - :ref:`ref_arch/openstack/chapters/chapter06:where to log`
    * - sec.mon.019
      - Monitoring
      - The Platform's components must not include an authentication credential, e.g., password, in any logs, even if encrypted.
-     - :ref:`ref_arch/openstack/chapters/chapter06: what to log / what not
+     - :ref:`ref_arch/openstack/chapters/chapter06:what to log / what not
        to log`
    * - sec.mon.020
      - Monitoring/Audit
      - The Platform's logging system must support the storage of security audit logs for a configurable period of time.
-     - :ref:`ref_arch/openstack/chapters/chapter06: data retention`
+     - :ref:`ref_arch/openstack/chapters/chapter06:data retention`
    * - sec.mon.021
      - Monitoring
      - The Platform must store security events locally if the external logging system is unavailable and shall periodically attempt to send these to the external logging system until successful.
-     - :ref:`ref_arch/openstack/chapters/chapter06: where to log`
+     - :ref:`ref_arch/openstack/chapters/chapter06:where to log`

 Open-Source Software Security Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^